NAP Development Process

 The Government of Uganda accepted the recommendation and embarked on the process of developing a National Action Plan on Business and Human Rights.
 Following a discussion by the Inter-ministerial Committee (ICM) on Human Rights in a training organised by the Ministry of Foreign Affairs and UN Human Rights, the Ministry of Gender Labour and Social development was identified to coordinate the development of a National Action Plan on Business and Human Rights.

 The Initiative for Social and Economic Rights (ISER) partnered with the Ministry of Gender, Labor and Social Development in this process.
 In February 2019, an Inception meeting was held wherein the stakeholder identification was done together with a road map for the NAP process.
-Nine regional Consultations were to be conducted between April and June 2019 and so far seven have been concluded.
+Nine regional Consultations were to be conducted between April and June 2019.
 Special focus has been placed on the vulnerable persons in the community by giving them an opportunity to share their plight that arises from their interaction with business activities.